When I first began my SEO career, I was quickly introduced to the three sides of SEO: on-page, off-page and technical.

 On-Page SEO: The “Nuts and Bolts” of a Strong Online Presence

 As the term already suggests, on-page SEO is mainly concerned with the optimisation of existing web pages.
-The intention is to allow them to rank higher within a search engine results page (SERP).
+The intention is to allow them to rank higher on a search engine results page (SERP).
 This is crucial if you’d like to enjoy more robust levels of inbound traffic to your website.
 Here are some typical factors that will be addressed in an on-page SEO audit:

 - The correct HTML tags